 Hospital, doctor, diagnostic services, medicines, and vaccines only if needed to prevent or treat a disease posing a risk to public health or a condition of public safety concern.
 Here are some examples of what is and is not covered in Category 2: Reduced Coverage:

 - Covered: HIV medications and treatment, flu shots, tuberculosis medicine and treatment

 - NOT covered: childbirth care, doctor’s visits, hospital services, and medications for illnesses that do not pose a risk to public health (e.g.: asthma, diabetes)

-The following benefits are going to be cut completely from the IFHP and will not be available in either category:
+The following benefits were cut completely from the IFHP and are available in either category: